 How Long is Respiratory Therapy Training

-A typical respiratory therapy degree can be obtained in less than two years.
+A typical respiratory therapy degree can be obtained in as few as two years.

 What Will I Learn in Respiratory Therapist Training